Azkae/emacs-conf/README.md

 TODO Vertico / Consult:
 - M-p for previous history is not working
 - Show unsaved file differently in consult-buffers (see how vertico-multi colorize activated command modes)
-- Fix "text in read" only on vertico-repeat